3DStreamingToolkit/docs-3dstk/index.md

 If you're seeing errors, check out the [troubleshooting guide](https://github.com/3DStreamingToolkit/3DStreamingToolkit/wiki/FAQ) and then [file an issue](https://github.com/3DStreamingToolkit/3DStreamingToolkit/issues/new).

 ## Building WebRTC from source

 For any changes to the underlying native or UWP WebRTC library, you must build WebRTC from source.
 We pushed all our extensions and patches to a single GitHub repo.
 Follow these [steps to build from source](./webrtc-build.md).

+## Large scale cloud deployment

+In a real-world scenario, this solution will require a large-scale cloud infrastructure to support multiple active users and manual/dynamic scaling based on usage.
+To achieve this, we created a reference architecture that can be easily deployed on your Azure subscription.
+To get started, look at [Large scale cloud deployment](./large-scale.md).

 ## Next Steps